GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/index.md

 One-day or weekend workshops are held two or more times a year.
 Recent instructors have included Barbara Close, Randall Hasson, Annie Barnhardt (Gail Vick Barnhardt), Carol Henshaw, Carrie Imai, Rosie Kelly, Lorrie Frear.

+In-person workshops are on hold for the time being; see [John Neal's Website](https://www.johnnealbooks.com/prod_detail_list/instructor-book-supply-lists) for a list of online classes.

 Browse our site for more information about the guild.

 [Guild Gift Certificate Order Form ](/img/gvcg-gift-certificate.pdf)